 I wish there was more we could say about the final boss, but there’s really not.
 That’s the thing about a boss fight, I can describe his capabilities but unless something unusual happened on our end, I really don’t have much to say, and nothing did.
 He actually has four phases, more than any final boss in the Marathon so far, save the Creator of TAY, who you’ll recall is a modern creation.
 Perhaps he got all these extra forms because the game was already built to handle changing sprites at various damage thresholds?

 The first phase was against the King in his robes, as he used debuffs to soften us up without attacking.
 He reminded me a lot of Smithy’s baffling “Cat Box” form in Super Mario RPG, which did nothing but remove your buffs.
 But he changed off that phase quickly, and came after us with a plethora of weapons, each with its own attack.
-Phase three was a spider and in phase four the spider’s legs were replaced with tentacles, though there was no real change between the forms that I or the Wiki has noticed.
+Phase three was a spider and in phase four the spider’s legs were replaced with tentacles, although the last two forms are identical.
+You might as well consider the “tentacle spider” to be the damaged sprite of the regular spider.
 The spider forms could web us with status effects (although only Phoebe was vulnerable to status effects at this point) and smack us with Mega White and Bahamut’s Mega Flare, but it wasn’t that hard to keep on top.
 Our strategy was pretty much the same phase to phase: Ben’s Flare, Phoebe’s White, Life when necessary.

 So that was Final Fantasy Mystic Quest: tacky, simple, and while I didn’t bring it up as often as it happened during play, it was the only game in the series that leans on status effects for difficulty like it was its only leg.
 But if the question has to be asked: do I still like it?
 Well… mostly?
 Mystic Quest really isn’t so much juvenile as its reputation suggests.
 It’s really just simplistic.
 Its plot is simplistic, its gameplay is simplistic, and so on.
 As plot goes, I can’t really imagine being mad at MQ’s plot without being mad at all RPG plots everywhere, and the neatly quartered world actually lent itself to some interesting story developments with Mac’s ship.
 And I think it’s funny how even in a kid’s game, Square couldn’t help but tell the Chosen One cliché to take a hike – now if only they’d do the same to amnesia!
 Now, in terms of mechanics, I still don’t really feel all that put out.
 MQ’s combat mechanics were dull and with only status effects on point, though maybe “on point” is too generous and “out of your control” closer to the mark.